ciren/cilib-tutorial/src/pages/rvar/object.md

 ### pure

 `point` performs `apply`.
-The bennifit is that we need not to worry about supplying a `RNG`.
+The benefit is that we need not to worry about supplying a `RNG`.
 As within Haskell, pure is the preferred usage.
 It also makes a little more sense as the provided value is placed into the monad context such that the same value will be extracted later.